On this page:

 Write a brief (500-600 word) essay on one of the following topics in order to be considered for the Competitive Honors/Trustees Scholarship:

 Applicants who do not meet the eligibility requirements will not be considered.
 Eligible applicants who are not selected for a Trustees Scholarship (the value of in-state tuition, room/board, and books) will automatically be considered for one of the remaining Competitive Honors Scholarships (amounts vary from $2,500 up to the value of in-state tuition) to be awarded.
-Some finalists may be invited to campus for an interview with the selection committee in March 2015.
-All eligible applicants reviewed by the selection committee will be notified of award decisions via U.S. postal mail by April 2015.
+Some finalists may be invited to campus for an interview with the selection committee in March 2017.
+All eligible applicants reviewed by the selection committee will be notified of award decisions in April 2017.
 All Competitive Honors/Trustee Scholarships are awarded as funds are available.

 The University Honors Program also awards scholarships to continuing Honors students on a competitive basis, including: